hyz-xmaster/VarifocalNet/configs/vfnet/README.md

 **Notes:**
 - We use 4 P100 GPUs for the training of these models with a mini-batch size of 16 images (4 images per GPU), as we found 4x4 training yielded slightly better results compared to 8x2 training.
-- `use_vfl` flag in those config files vfl_xxx controls whether use the Varifocal Loss in training or not.
+- `use_vfl` flag in those config files vfl_xxx controls whether to use the Varifocal Loss in training or not.